LIS

 g.
 Sales to other community water systems and the names of such systems; or

-10. To the extent that information is available pursuant to 9VAC25-780-60 and other sources, for each community water system included in the water plan using stream intakes, the plan shall include a qualitative description of existing in-stream beneficial uses within the planning area or outside the planning area that may be affected by the point of stream withdrawal.
+10. To the extent that information or sources of information are provided by the department pursuant to 9VAC25-780-60 for each community water system using stream intakes, a qualitative description of existing in-stream beneficial uses within the planning area or outside the planning area that may be affected by the stream withdrawal.

-C. A water plan shall include an estimate of the water used on an average annual basis by self-supplied nonagricultural user of more than 300,000 gallons per month of surface and ground water outside the service areas of community water systems.
+C. Using information provided by the department and any additional locally identified data, a regional water supply plan shall include an estimate of the water used on an average annual basis by self-supplied nonagricultural users of more than 300,000 gallons in any month of surface water and groundwater outside the service areas of community water systems.

-D. A water plan shall include an estimate of the amount of water used on an average annual basis by self-supplied agricultural users of more than 300,000 gallons per month of surface and ground water outside the service areas of community water systems.
+D. Using information provided by the department and any locally identified data, a regional water supply plan shall include an estimate of the amount of water used on an average annual basis by self-supplied agricultural users of more than 300,000 gallons in any month of surface water and groundwater outside the service areas of community water systems.

-E. A water plan shall include an estimate of the number of self-supplied users of less than 300,000 gallons per month of ground water and an estimate of the total amount of water used by them on an annual average basis outside the service areas of community water systems.
+E. Using information provided by the department and any additionally identified data, a regional water supply plan shall include an estimate of the number of self-supplied users of less than 300,000 gallons in any month of groundwater and an estimate of the total amount of water used by them on an annual average basis outside the service areas of community water systems.

 Statutory Authority